robintsecl/OSP_backend/README.md

 These functions receive 2 arguments including response/survey and insertType.

 These function checks if insertType is update or create.
 If update, assign time.Now() to updateDate.
 If create, assign time.Now() to both createDate and updateDate

+# Potential issue as a prodiction-wise server
+- Insuffficient data type
+If the survey contains many questions, the whole survey document may be so large in size after platform scaled up.
+Separating question and survey into 2 collections, then store the question ids to survey will be a solution for this issue.
+- Simple admin authentication method
+In this sample api server, it is designed to have admin login in order to perform some create and update action.
+However, it has fix user and password, and passing the value from query parameter only.
+A production-wise application should have an authentication server to control APIs access, also have a user collection, some endpoint for user management in db.
+- CORS issue
+This sample api server should only allow localhost request but not from other ip.
+A production-wise api server should have CORS setting configurated and additional coding pointing to the domain of frontend.
+- Logging
+This sample api server only printed log to stdout but not stored in file.
+A production-wise api server should have logging library like log4j in Java to handle logging and file rotation.
+- High availability
+The sample api server has one node only.
+A production-wise api server should have more than one node and allow to failover upon server failure.
+Also apply load balancer to allocate triffic.
+- Security
+Reverse Proxy should be applied for load balancing and protecting api-server from attack.
+Also allow resource forwarding especially when there are several applications under a domain.
+Furthermore, it handles SSL encryption and decryption to provide a more secure environment.